picsoung/blogposts/hacking_apitools_api.md

 ]
 ```

-in our case, during the hackathon we decide to go the simplest way and just push a new service every time.
+In our case, during the hackathon we decided to keep it simple and just push a new service every time.
 Here is the call to create a new service on APItools

 ```